Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 > Default legacy Randnum file, located under the netatalk configuration directory.
 Used only with **-r**.
 Override with **-p** or with the "**passwd file**" option in **afp.conf**(5).

+*afppasswd.key*

+> Companion key file for the legacy Randnum file.
+It must contain exactly 16 hexadecimal characters with an optional trailing newline.

 # See Also